CIA creates working group on China as threats keep rising

 “The strategic threat environment has been changing, and the intelligence community needs to adapt to meet that new environment,” Warner said.

-Sen. Marco Rubio, R-Fla., the intelligence committee’s top Republican, welcomed the announcement of the new China group.
+Sen. Marco Rubio, R-Fla., the committee’s top Republican, welcomed the announcement of the new China group.

 “The threat posed by the Chinese Communist Party is real and growing,” Rubio said in a statement.
 “Every part of our government needs to reflect this great power competition in message, structure, and action.”